Benefits of ISO Certification — Why Structured Management Systems Drive Real Business Value

 Placement on approved vendor lists

-While implementation requires investment, financial gains often include:
+While ISO implementation requires investment, the financial return is often measurable.

 Reduced scrap and rework